acets-team/ace/README.md

 ## Error Dictionary
-    Anytime you see "Standard Fix" below, do this please
+#### Anytime you see "Standard Fix" below, [do these app clear steps first please](#if-developing-multiple-ace-projects-simultaneously)... & then these steps please

-### ✅ Standard Fix
-1. In browser, delete the `Solid Start` cookie that has the cookie name from `./ace.config.js`
 1. Stop all local servers running Ace
 1. Delete generated `.ace` folder
 1. `npm run dev`